reidwmulkey/opin-neo/README.md

 Background
 ==============

-After about half a year of developing express neo4j applications, I have had several takeaways about developing graph database applications, and have had several frustrations with the current express adapters to the neo4j rest interface.
+In developing neo4j applications, I have had several frustrations with the current express adapters in existence.

--Most are not promise driven, an importance that shouldn't even need to be stressed.
+-Most are not promise driven - an importance that shouldn't even need to be stressed.

 -They  have functions that depend on the neo4j node id's.
 These id's are assigned with volatility, So should not be used for any queries.

 -Transactions are unsupported.

-Because of these reasons, development boiled down to just running pre-written queries, which has worked very well, but in order for neo4j express applications to get anywhere close to the point of MEAN applications, we're going to need a much more intuitive way of accessing our data.
+Because of these reasons, development on my team boiled down to just running pre-written queries, which has worked very well, but in order for neo4j express applications to get anywhere close to the point of MEAN applications, we're going to need a much more intuitive way of accessing our data.

 Assumptions
 ==============